kleinbottle/swanlotus/README.md

     pipenv install --dev
     ```

-    You may be asked to install version 3.8.10 of Python by pyenv, answer with `y` at the prompt to install it.
+    You may be asked to install version 3.13.0 of Python by pyenv, answer with `y` at the prompt to install it.

-    **Note: Python version 3.8.10 is the latest available on Netlify as of November 2023 so we are setting our development environment to the same version.**

-    When Netlify updates their version of Python we would have to update the version in the `.python-version` file and the `python_version` setting in `Pipfile` so that our settings match Netlify.
+    If we update the version of Python we would have to update the versions in the following files:

+    * `.python-version`
+    * `Pipfile`
+    * `netlify.toml`

-    Then we would need to destory the existing virtual environment and recreate it:
+    Then we would then need to destroy the existing virtual environment and recreate it:

     ```bash
     pipenv --rm